arieh/YADDM/README.md

 Knows Issues
 -------------
+  * The library assumes standart keyboard support using Tag / Shift+Tab to navigate between anchors for it's keyboard support.
+This means 2 things: 1.
+If a browser has different shortcuts, they should work almost completetly.
+2. if the browser does not have these the keyboard functionality will not work.

-  * Using Shit+Tab on last Subemenu item will result in unfocused menu (behaviour changes between different browsers)
+  * Using Shit+Tab on last Subemenu item will result in unfocused menu (behaviour changes between different browser
-  * As for as I've noticed, Safari (mine is 4.0.4) doesn't support Tab-Browsing.
-Sience the Class relies on browser anchor tab-browsing it will not work on browsers that do not allow it. if you know of other ways to tab between anchors in Safari please let me know.
+  * Safari requiers that you enable tab browsing through 'Prefrences' > 'Advanced' > 'Press Tab to highlight each item on a web page'
+  * For browser with different shortcuts, there will be an issue if you try to unfocus a menu who's handle is the first anchor on the menu-bar using the Shift+Tab alternative.

 Options
 ---------